-The Cinema Studies program is devoted to the stylistic, historical and theoretical analysis of film.
+DVS’s Cinema Studies programs are devoted to the stylistic, historical and theoretical analysis of film.
 Students learn about film as a unique mode of communication in the 20th and 21st centuries, while also investigating what it is that film can be said to share with allied art forms.
 In addition to surveys of major world cinemas, students in the program will also be concerned with many questions about the relation between aesthetics and politics as well as how moving images have an impact on personal and cultural identities and on society in general.

-In the Cinema Studies program, students have the opportunity to learn from scholars who are active in this growing and relevant field of study.
+In Cinema Studies, students have the opportunity to learn from scholars who are active in this growing and relevant field of study.
 Most of our faculty are also cross-appointed to University of Toronto's tri-campus Cinema Studies Institute, which offers graduate degree programs.

 - Degree requirements: visit the UTM Course Calendar.